SCR Peña Deportiva: History

-Peña Deportiva was founded in 1935, but didn't start to compete until 1949.
+Peña Deportiva was founded in 1935, but did not start to compete until 1949.
 Deportiva only played in the regional leagues until 1985, when the club were promoted to Tercera Division for the first time.
 Deportiva played there for 8 seasons, before reaching Segunda Division B for the first time in 1993.
 However, the club lasted one season before they were relegated.

 Peña returned to Segunda B in 2008, but they were again relegated after just one season.
 They remained in Tercera Division until 2017, when they again managed to reach the third tier.
 However, relegation followed again after the end of the season.
+Peña were promoted again in season 2018-19 and remained in 2ª RFEF until 2024-25 when they were relegated to Tercera Federación.